weavermarquez/agent-o-rama/dev/user-guide/01-core-concepts.md

 ## Shared Resources: Agent Objects

-Agents often need shared resources like database connections or AI models.
-Agent objects provide these:
+[Agent objects](../terms/agent-objects.md) are shared resources (like AI models, databases, APIs) that agents can access during execution.
+They provide distributed access to expensive or stateful resources:

 **Clojure:**
 ```clojure